anon-mongoose/PiHole-DNSCrypt-dockerized/README.md

 ---

 ## Mentions
 This project use the awesome work of the Pi-Hole and DNSCrypt development teams.
-Do not hesitate to support them with donations and by visiting their website!
+Do not hesitate to support them with donations and by visiting their websites!
 - https://pi-hole.net/
 - https://pi-hole.net/donate/
 - https://github.com/pi-hole/pi-hole